 The gentleman touched the door, then paced ten steps away.
 Dropping to his knees, he placed his hat on the ground for tips and pulled an instrument from his tattered jacket.
 With recorder flute in hand, he played Silent Night, The First Noel, and Drummer Boy.

 I was enthralled by the angelic sound resonating from his instrument.
 People stopped long enough to listen but soon returned to the scurry of activities that define the Christmas season.
 I remained.

-As people returned to the scurry of activities that so easily defines the Christmas season, I remained.
-A mother dropped a coin in the man’s overturned hat.
+A mother dropped a coin in his overturned hat.
 A teenager handed the flutist a water bottle.
 It was my chance to talk to him.

 “Does anybody ever take your money?
-I mean, you wouldn’t know it seeing as…”
+I mean, you wouldn’t know, seeing as…”

 “I sees those that takes with me ears.
-But, if all they wants is the coins, they can have ‘em.
-I play ‘cause I want ‘em to have a song in they’s heart like I’s got in mine.”
+But if all they wants is my coins, they can have ‘em.”

-“Thank you, sir.
-I’d ask you to play me another song, but I don’t have cash…”
+“Thank you.
+I’d ask you to play me another song, but I don’t have cash.”

 “Set yerself down.
 I’s playin’ fer ya.”